Alain Guillot

 Your Kids’ education or your retirement?

-The best of both worlds would be to pay for both, for your retirement and for your kid’s education, but in a world of limited resources…
+The best of both worlds would be to pay for both your retirement and your kids’ education, but in a world of limited resources…

-In my eyes, the individual’s retirement takes priority.
+In my eyes, an individual’s retirement takes priority.

-The kids can get scholarships, they can work and study and at the same time, they can work during the summer and study during the regular semester, or they can get a loan and pay later.
+Kids can get scholarships, work while studying, work during the summer and study during the regular semester, or they can get a loan and pay it back later.

-If you don’t provide for your own retirement, no one is going to do that for you.
-You will have to depend on the government’s pension plan, which is not generous and deprive yourself of a comfortable retirement.
+If you don’t provide for your own retirement, no one will do it for you.
+You will have to depend on the government’s pension plan, which is not generous and will deprive you of a comfortable retirement.

-3. After you have contributed the amount of money you have calculated that will keep you on track for your retirement, then start contributing to your kid’s education.
+3. After you have contributed the amount necessary to stay on track for your retirement, start contributing to your kids’ education.

-Right now in 2020, a Canadian student can expect to pay about CA$7,000 per year.
+Right now, in 2024, a Canadian student can expect to pay about CAD 7,000 per year.
 Your kids could earn part of that during a summer job quite easily.
-They could also work part-time after school.
+They could also work part-time during the school year.

 Registered Education Savings Plan (RESP)

-The nice thing about saving for your kid’s education is that you get a bit of help from the government.
-It’s called the Canadian Education Savings Grant, whereas the government matches 20% of whatever you contribute, up to $500.
-For example, if you contribute $2,500 per year, the government contributes $500 for up to 15 years ($7,500).
+The nice thing about saving for your kids’ education is that you get some help from the government.
+It’s called the Canadian Education Savings Grant, where the government matches 20% of whatever you contribute, up to CAD 500 per year.
+For example, if you contribute CAD 2,500 per year, the government contributes CAD 500 for up to 15 years (CAD 7,500).

-Assuming you invest it in an index fund where you are expecting to get a 6% return.
-After 15 years you would have $74,000.
-Taking full advantage of the government program, you could have enough money to pay for your kid’s education several times over.
+Assuming you invest it in an index fund with an expected 6% return, after 15 years you would have CAD 74,000.
+Taking full advantage of the government program, you could have enough money to pay for your kids’ education several times over.

-We see it all the time, at Christmas, the kids get all kinds of toys, designer clothes, electronic gadgets, gift cards.
-How about if you ask your family members and friends to help contribute to the kids’ education.
+We see it all the time: at Christmas, kids get all kinds of toys, designer clothes, electronic gadgets, and gift cards.
+How about asking your family members and friends to help contribute to the kids’ education?
 Sure, the kids will not be amused when they get an envelope with contributions to their RESP.
-Our consumer society doesn’t celebrate savings, our consumer society celebrates the flash of a new item, but in the long run, your kids will be getting so much value from some RESP money than from another plastic item.
+Our consumer society doesn’t celebrate savings; it celebrates the flash of a new item.
+But in the long run, your kids will get much more value from RESP money than from another plastic item.

 There are many ways to cut down on education expenses without cutting down on education.

 • Your kids don’t have to go to a branded university.
-They could get many of the essential credits in some regional college
+They could get many essential credits at a regional college.

-• There are courses (with college credits) that can be taken online for a fraction of the cost or free.
-Well-known universities such as Yale, Harvard, or Standford offer free university classes online.
+• There are courses (with college credits) that can be taken online for a fraction of the cost or for free.
+Well-known universities such as Yale, Harvard, or Stanford offer free university classes online.

-• Some companies internship count as college credits
+• Some companies’ internships count as college credits.

-• Some employers (such as Starbucks) pay 100% of their employee’s education.
+• Some employers (such as Amazon) pay 100% of their employees’ education.

-You don’t have to give up on retirement to pay for your kid’s education.
+You don’t have to give up on retirement to pay for your kids’ education.
 There are many alternatives.
-Many parties are happy to help.
-From your family and friends to the government, to corporate North America, to many employers.
-All it’s needed it’s the willingness to do something.
+Many parties are happy to help: from your family and friends, to the government, to corporate North America, to many employers.
+All that is needed is the willingness to do something.
 If you leave your planning to the last moment, there you have very little choice, but if you plan ahead of time, you could retire and provide your kids with an education.

 Comments